Overview

 Proposed internal

-TCC mechanism for investing in efficiency projects.
+mechanism for investing in efficiency projects.

-Projects would
+Projects be

 Benefits